Bitch, Don't Kill My Vibe: Background

 Recorded for Lamar's second studio album Good Kid, M.A.A.D City (2012), "Bitch, Don't Kill My Vibe" originally featured vocals from American pop musician Lady Gaga.
 On August 15, 2012, Gaga announced that she had collaborated with Lamar on another song recorded for Good Kid, M.A.A.D City entitled "Partynauseous", and that it would be released on September 6.
 Eight days later, she announced that the song would no longer be released on the announced date and apologized to fans for the delay.
 None of Gaga's contributions were ultimately featured on the album due to timing issues and creative differences, with Lamar stating:

 We had a date, but we had to meet the deadline for the pre-order date.
 That's just the business side coming through and messing things up.
 But you know it's God's plan.
-I'm not really too tight about it because I know we have something special."
+I'm not really too tight about it because I know we have something special.

 On November 8, 2012, Lady Gaga released the original version of the song featuring her vocals, in which she performs the chorus and a verse.
 Lamar expressed his surprise and approval of her releasing the song, as he felt it showed confidence in their work together.

 Live performances

 Lamar included "Bitch, Don't Kill My Vibe" in the set list of the Damn Tour (2017).
+He also performed "Bitch, Don't Kill My Vibe" alongside other songs on the Grand National Tour (2025).